amirafroozeh1/aws-lambda-typescript/README.md

 # aws-lambda-typescript
-A project for building AWS Lambda functions using typescript.
+A project for building AWS Lambda functions using typescript and serverless framework.